Skip navigation

 [edit] Location and etymology

-Since 1675 the site of the cross has been occupied by a statue of King Charles I mounted on a horse.
-That original position of the cross is recognised by modern convention[4] as the centre of London for the purpose of indicating distances by road in favour of other previous measurement points (such as St. Paul's Cathedral which remains as the root of the English and Welsh part of the Great Britain road numbering scheme).
-Charing Cross is marked on contemporary maps as a road junction, though it was previously also a postal address denoting the stretch of road between Great Scotland Yard and Trafalgar Square.
-Since 1 January 1931 this section of road has been designated as part of the Whitehall thoroughfare.[5]
+Since 1675 the site of the cross has been occupied by a statue of Charles I, the king beheaded during the Cromwellian era, mounted on a horse.
+The site is recognised by modern convention as the centre of London for determining distances (whether geodesically or by road network) in preference to other measurement points (such as St Paul's Cathedral which remains the root of the English and Welsh part of the Great Britain road numbering scheme).
+Charing Cross is marked on modern maps as a road junction, and was used in street numbering for the section of Whitehall between Great Scotland Yard and Trafalgar Square.
+Since 1 January 1931 this segment has more logically and officially become the northern end of Whitehall.[13]

 [edit] St Mary Rounceval

-Between 1232–36, the Chapel and Hospital of St Mary Rounceval was founded at Charing.
-This occupied land at the corner of the modern Whitehall and into the centre of Northumberland Avenue, running down to a wharf by the river.
-This was an Augustinian house, tied to a mother house at Roncevaux, in the Pyrenees.
-The house and lands were seized for the King in 1379, under a statute "for the forfeiture of the lands of schismatic aliens".
-Protracted legal action returned some rights to the Prior, but in 1414, Henry V finally suppressed the 'alien' houses.
-The priory fell into a long decline due to lack of money, with further arguments over the collection of tithes with the parish church of St Martin-in-the-Fields.
-In 1541, religious artefacts were removed to St Margaret's, and the chapel was adapted as a private house, with the almshouse being sequestered to the Royal Palace.[7]
+At some time between 1232 and 1236, the Chapel and Hospital of St Mary Rounceval was founded at Charing.
+It occupied land at the corner of the modern Whitehall and into the centre of Northumberland Avenue, running down to a wharf by the river.
+It was an Augustinian house, tied to a mother house at Roncesvalles in the Pyrenees.
+The house and lands were seized for the king in 1379, under a statute "for the forfeiture of the lands of schismatic aliens".
+Protracted legal action returned some rights to the prior, but in 1414, Henry V suppressed the 'alien' houses.
+The priory fell into a long decline from lack of money and arguments regarding the collection of tithes with the parish church of St Martin-in-the-Fields.
+In 1541, religious artefacts were removed to St Margaret's, and the chapel was adapted as a private house; its almshouse were sequestered to the Royal Palace.[14]

 Frontage onto Strand/Charing Cross of Northumberland House in 1752 by Canaletto.
-The statue of Charles I can be seen to the right of the painting.
-To the left can be seen the famous Golden Cross Inn, with signboard outside.
+The statue of Charles I is at the right of the painting.
+At the left is the Golden Cross Inn, with signboard outside.

 In 1608–09, the Earl of Northampton built Northumberland House on the eastern portion of the property.
-The house suffered some damage in the Wilkes' Election Riots of 1768, the Duke saved his property by the expedient of opening the nearby Ship Ale House, which drew off the rioters.
-In June 1874, the whole of the Duke's property at Charing Cross, was purchased by the Metropolitan Board of Works for the formation of Northumberland Avenue.[8]
+In June 1874, the duke's property at Charing Cross was purchased by the Metropolitan Board of Works for the formation of Northumberland Avenue.[15]

-The frontage of the Rounceval property caused the narrowing at the end of the Whitehall entry to Charing Cross, and formed the section of Whitehall formerly known as Charing Cross, until road widening in the 1930s caused the rebuilding of the south side of the street – creating the current wide thoroughfare.[7]
+The frontage of the Rounceval property caused the narrowing at the end of the Whitehall entry to Charing Cross, and formed the section of Whitehall formerly known as Charing Cross, until road widening in the 1930s caused the rebuilding of the south side of the street which created a wide thoroughfare.[14]

 [edit] Battle

-In 1554, Charing Cross was the locus of the final battle of Wyatt's Rebellion.
-This was an attempt by Thomas Wyatt, with others, to overthrow Queen Mary I of England, soon after her accession to the throne; and replace her with Lady Jane Grey.
-Wyatt's army had come from Kent, and with London Bridge barred to them, had come via the then next Thames bridge at Hampton Court.
-Their circuitous route brought them down St Martin's Lane to Whitehall.[2]
+In 1554, Charing Cross was the site of the final battle of Wyatt's Rebellion.
+This was an attempt by Thomas Wyatt and others to overthrow Queen Mary I of England, soon after her accession to the throne, and replace her with Lady Jane Grey.
+Wyatt's army had come from Kent, and with London Bridge barred to them, had crossed the river by what was then the next bridge upstream, at Hampton Court.
+Their circuitous route brought them down St Martin's Lane to Whitehall.[12]

 [edit] Civil war removal